Random Forest Estimation of the Ordered Choice Model: Monte Carlo Simulation

-The main difference in evaluating the prediction accuracy in comparison to the simulation study is the fact that we do not observe the outcome probabilities, but only the realized outcomes.
-This affects the computation of the accuracy measures as mentioned in Section \ref{eval_measures} and it can be expected that the prediction errors are somewhat higher in comparison to the simulation data, which is also the case here.
+The main difference in evaluating the prediction accuracy in comparison to the simulation study is the fact that we do not observe the \ul{underlying ordered class} probabilities, but only the realized \ul{ordered classes}.
+This affects the computation of the accuracy measures and it can be expected that the prediction errors are somewhat higher in comparison to the simulation data, which is also the case here.
 Overall, the results imply a substantial heterogeneity in the prediction accuracy across the considered datasets.
-On the one hand, the parametric ordered logit does well in small samples (\textit{vlbw}) whereas the forest-based methods are somewhat lacking behind.
+On the one hand, the parametric ordered logit does well in small samples (\textit{vlbw}) whereas the forest-based methods are somewhat lagging behind.
 This is not surprising as a lower precision in small samples is the price to pay for the additional flexibility.
 On the other hand, in the largest sample (\textit{winequality}) the ordered logit is clearly the worst performing method and all forest-based methods perform substantially better.
 With respect to the \textit{Ordered Forest} estimator we observe relatively high prediction accuracy for three datasets (\textit{mammography}, \textit{supportstudy}, \textit{winequality}) and relatively low prediction accuracy for two datasets (\textit{nhanes}, \textit{vlbw}) in comparison to the competing methods.
 The good performance in the \textit{winequality} and the \textit{supportstudy} dataset is expected due to the large samples available.
 In case of the \textit{mammography} dataset, even when smaller in sample size, the \textit{Ordered Forest} maintains the good prediction performance, with its honest version doing even better.
 The worse performance for the \textit{vlbw} dataset might be due to the small sample size.
 However, the honest version of the \textit{Ordered Forest} performs rather well.
-The relatively poor performance in the case of the \textit{nhanes} dataset comes rather at surprise as the sample size is large.
-Nevertheless, here the differences among all estimators are very small in magnitude, in fact the smallest among the considered datasets.
+The relatively poor performance in the case of the \textit{nhanes} dataset comes rather at surprise as the sample size is \ul{rather} large.
+Nevertheless, here the differences among all estimators are very small in magnitude, in fact the smallest among the considered datasets. \ul{Overall, the empirical results provide an evidence for a good predictive performance of the new \textit{Ordered Forest} estimator based on various real datasets.}